Eleventh edition of the Encyclopædia Britannica: Background

 Hooper sold the rights to Sears, Roebuck and Company of Chicago in 1920, completing the Britannicas transition to becoming a substantially American publication.
-In 1922, an additional three volumes (also edited by Hugh Chisholm) where published, covering the events of the intervening years, including World War I. These, together with a reprint of the eleventh edition, formed the twelfth edition of the work.
+In 1922, an additional three volumes (also edited by Hugh Chisholm) were published, covering the events of the intervening years, including World War I. These, together with a reprint of the eleventh edition, formed the twelfth edition of the work.
 A similar thirteenth edition, consisting of three volumes plus a reprint of the twelfth edition, was published in 1926.
-The London editor was J.L.
-Garvin, as Chisholm had died.
+The London editor was J. L. Garvin, as Chisholm had died.
 The twelfth and thirteenth editions were closely related to the eleventh edition and shared much of the same content.
 However, it became increasingly apparent that a more thorough update of the work was required.

 The fourteenth edition, published in 1929, was considerably revised, with much text eliminated or abridged to make room for new topics.
 Nevertheless, the eleventh edition was the basis of every later version of the Encyclopædia Britannica until the completely new fifteenth edition was published in 1974, using modern information presentation.

 The eleventh edition's articles are still of value and interest to modern readers and scholars, especially as a cultural artifact: the British Empire was at its maximum, imperialism was largely unchallenged, much of the world was still ruled by monarchs, and the tumultuous world wars were still in the future.
 They are a resource for topics omitted from modern encyclopaedias, particularly for biography and the history of science and technology.
 As a literary text, the encyclopaedia has value as an example of early 20th-century prose.
 For example, it employs literary devices, such as pathetic fallacy (attribution of human-like traits to impersonal forces or inanimate objects), which are not as common in modern reference texts.